NKLA Investors Have Opportunity to Lead Nikola Corporation Securities Fraud Lawsuit

-LOS ANGELES, Nov.
-10, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Nikola Corporation ("Nikola" or the "Company") (NASDAQ: NKLA).
+BENSALEM, Pa., Nov.
+17, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Nikola Corporation ("Nikola" or the "Company") (NASDAQ: NKLA).

 Class Period: February 24, 2022 – September 7, 2023